Horacio LeDon

-Horacio LeDon (born 1967) is a Cuban American businessman and President of Partners Trust New Development and founder of Horacio LeDon Real Estate, with offices in New York City, London, Miami, and Los Angeles.
+Horacio LeDon is a Cuban American businessman and President of Partners Trust New Development and founder of Horacio LeDon Real Estate, with offices in New York City, London, Miami, and Los Angeles.

 Career

 As President of Development Marketing for Douglas Elliman LeDon oversaw many of the top new developments in Miami including The Edition developed by Ian Schrager, The Faena House developed by Alan Faena from Argentina, The Shore Club and many others, and has achieved the highest dollar per square foot.

 Before moving back to Miami as President of Development Marketing for Douglas Elliman’s fledgling Florida unit, LeDon was Senior Vice President of Sales for Starwood Capital Group’s ST Residential Unit, overseeing west coast operations.
 Prior to that he spent 6 years at The Related Companies, the NY based real estate founded by Stephen M. Ross.

 In 2016, LeDon joined Los Angeles real estate firm, Partners Trust as head of new development.